top of page

 If you're keen on the who, what, when, and where of my working and learning journey, you can find the riveting details here or over on Linkedin.

-My most formative experiences include three years as executive director of a small Vermont-based queer youth advocacy and support org, a stint as a press secretary/comms director for a candidate for governor, several years in various roles at a national animal welfare organization, and every last minute working for Emancipet – my “heart” organization.
-Working for a better, more equitable, world has made up my whole career.
+My most formative experiences include three years as executive director of a small Vermont-based queer youth advocacy and support org, a stint as a press secretary/comms director for a candidate for governor, several years in various roles at a national animal welfare organization, and every last minute working for Emancipet – my “soul” organization.
+Working for a better, more equitable, world has been at the heart of my whole career.

 I believe meaningful work requires caring about what we do and about the people we do it with.